landyachtz05/American-Samoa-Daily-Rainfall-for-Map-Production/README.txt

 as_idw_meta_YYYYMMDD.txt - metadata/log for the IDW run (interpolation status, parameters, error metrics)

 NRT/as_idw_rf_table_NRT/
-daily_rainfall_station_AS_YYYY_MM_DD.csv - table of rainfall at each station used in the interpolation
+daily_rainfall_station_AS_YYYY_MM.csv - monthly aggregate of daily station data used for map viewer display